Excel TRIM Function (Table of Contents)

 - Select all cells with the original data (A2:A12)

-- and Paste the data as value only not a formula, you can also use shortcut method for paste special, (Ctrl+Alt+V).
+- and Paste the data as value only not a formula, you can also use a shortcut method for paste special, (Ctrl+Alt+V).
 The dialog box will appear.

 - Then again V for value.